 2. Jobs Boards

-Job boards are popular for a reason; they help connect millions of people with the right workplace each year.
-But in order to make good use of them today, it’s no longer enough to simply post a job description.
-If you want to get the attention of the real talent in your industry, you’ll have to use more proactive techniques such as the others on this list.
+Job boards are popular for a reason; they help connect millions of people with the best workplace each year.
+To use them today, it’s no longer enough to simply post a job description.
+If you want to get the attention of the real pros in your industry, you must use more proactive techniques such as the others on this list.

 You can still use job boards since posting a creative job description isn’t very difficult, but don’t expect it to be enough if it’s the only strategy your company is using.

 One method that has been consistently effective is the word of mouth.
 Referrals lead to quality hires much more often than almost any other source, but to get referrals for the positions you’re looking to fill, you must use your most powerful tool for this sourcing strategy, which is your own workers.

 After all, who could be a better advocate for your workplace than the staff?
 Chances are that the friends of your current employees share the same values, and are much more likely to be a good fit for the company.
 These potential candidates might even be open to working for you to work together with their friends.

 That’s why you should work on your branding to make referrals come naturally.
 If people are happy working for you they’ll share their positive experiences at work with others.